OpenText ALM

-AQM is a combination of a common platform, several key applications and a dashboard used for Fmanaging the core lifecycle of applications, from design through readiness for delivery to operations.
-All of these core lifecycle activities are connected together from a workflow perspective with a common management console, layer of project tracking and planning and built on a common software foundation containing a consistent repository and open integration architecture with a supported SDK.
+AQM is a platform holding several key applications and a dashboard used for managing the core lifecycle of applications.
+These are connected with a common management console and layer of project tracking and planning, with a supported SDK.

 AQM is intended to provide Information Technology departments with a centralized application management platform for managing and automating within and across application teams and throughout the complete process of developing an application, within a single workflow.

 Components

 Project planning and tracking

 AQM includes features for project planning and tracking, allowing development teams to define milestones and monitor progress using performance indicators.

 Application lifecycle intelligence

 Real-time traceability of requirements and defects.